Things To Consider Before Booking A Pet Photographer in Raleigh, NC

 2 PRICING

-That’s because not only do I offer digital packages to my clients, but I also help my client choose wall art, albums, prints, and more from their session.
+That’s because not only do I offer digital packages to my clients, but I also help my client choose and design custom wall art, albums, prints, and more from their session.

-So before you book a pet photographer, consider your budget and what finished products you might want, if any.
+So before you book a pet photographer, consider your budget and what finished products you might want in addition to digital files.

 Depending on the photographer, the price could be a session fee with digitals included or a product credit retainer applied to a selection of products after the session.